 Relationships intensify when people work and live so closely together - and relationships are key to the Bedales approach and ethos.
 The working day is long at the school as there is so much of interest to fit in; boarders are therefore able to make the most of the opportunities.

 Mixed age dormitories are a unique feature of Bedales boarding.
-Students in 6.1 (the Lower Sixth) share much of the responsibility for running the boarding houses, taking a pastoral role with the younger children and working closely with the house staff.
+Students in 6.1 (lower sixth) share much of the responsibility for running the boarding houses, taking a pastoral role with the younger children and working closely with the houseparents.
 In 6.2, students live in the separate co-educational boarding house (although with boys and girls on different floors), which acts as a half-way house between school and the independent living they will face in higher education.

-Every boarder forms a close bond with a member of the boarding housestaff, who pays attention to the student’s overall welfare and well-being, and is in regular liaison with the student’s tutor and parents.
+Every boarder forms a close bond with their houseparent, who pays attention to the student’s overall welfare and wellbeing, and is in regular liaison with the student’s tutor and parents.